Confusion Matrix Metrics Calculator

 - Prevalence (actual positive rate): (TP + FN) / N

-Accuracy is the fraction of all predictions that are correct.
-It’s most informative when classes are reasonably balanced and misclassification costs are similar.
-With heavy class imbalance, accuracy can look “high” even when the model is poor at finding the minority class.
+Accuracy is the fraction of all predictions in the confusion matrix that are correct.
+It is most informative when the classes are reasonably balanced and the costs of different mistakes are similar.
+With heavy class imbalance, accuracy can look high even when the model is poor at identifying the minority class.

 Recall answers: “Of all actual positives, how many did we catch?”
-Prioritize recall when false negatives are costly (e.g., missing a disease case).
+Prioritize recall when false negatives are costly, such as when a confusion matrix is being used to monitor missed disease cases or overlooked risk signals.

 F1 balances precision and recall via the harmonic mean.
-It drops sharply if either precision or recall is low, so it’s useful when you want a single number and care about both error types for the positive class.
+It drops sharply if either precision or recall is low, so it is useful when you want a single number for confusion matrix quality and care about both types of positive-class error.

 Specificity measures how well the model avoids false alarms among actual negatives.
-It’s especially relevant in screening settings where the negative class is large and you want to control false positives.
+It is especially relevant in screening settings where the negative class is large and you want to control false positives.

-Suppose you are evaluating a spam filter.
+Suppose you are evaluating a spam filter with a confusion matrix.
 Out of 95 actual spam messages, it correctly flags 90 and misses 5.
 Out of 200 legitimate emails, it incorrectly flags 15 as spam and correctly leaves 185 alone:

 - TP = 90